bamlab/dev-standards/react-native/redux/pass-props-to-container.mo.md

 {% hint style='info' %}

 But what if you want to give a specific behavior to your container ?
 For example enabling the adding of an event only if the todo is editable ?
-Or seeing only a limited number of events depeding on the rights of your user ?
+Or seeing only a limited number of events depending on the rights of your user ?
 You can give props to your container !
 Let's see how :

 {% endhint %}